nf-core/website/markdown/events/2022/hackathon-march-2022.md

 Please join us for the March 2022 nf-core hackathon!
 This event is entirely virtual (we will be back in [gather.town](https://gather.town/)!) and we are attempting to support people in all timezones :earth_americas: :earth_asia: :earth_africa:

-More details will come soon, registration will open February 2022.
+Registration is now OPEN!
+Please sign up [here](https://scilifelab.typeform.com/march-2022).
+Note: registration deadline for swag (🕺) is  Feburary 20th!

-Please check back here for details and keep an eye out on twitter and on Slack, but in the mean time - book the dates in your calendar!
+Please check back here for more details about the event and keep an eye out on twitter and on Slack, but in the mean time - book the dates in your calendar!

 # Schedule